What you need to know before integrating or migrating a PingID account into a PingOne environment

 Locale configuration changes for SMS, voice, and email notifications:

 In the PingID admin portal, you could disable localizations.
-In PingOne SMS, Voice, and Email notifications are always localized to supported languages in PingOne.
-If a user’s browser is set to a language that is supported by PingOne that language is automatically applied.
+PingOne always localizes SMS, Voice, and Email notifications.
+If a user’s browser is set to a language that’s supported by PingOne, that language is automatically applied.

 -

-PingOne environments created in the Canada region can’t support Strong Authentication for Workforce use cases (PingID service).
+PingOne environments created in the Canada geography can’t support Strong Authentication for Workforce use cases (PingID service).

 -